Misinformation Monitor

 August

-In this month's Monitor, we explore how Truth Social— through Trump’s reposts, verified accounts, and other methods—has become an active booster of QAnon.
+Through Trump’s reposts, verified accounts, and other methods, Truth Social has become an active booster of the online extremist movement.

 Read It Now